amitjoshi2724/gpi-job-scheduling/README.md

 ## Overview

 The classic Weighted Job Scheduling problem is traditionally solved using dynamic programming and binary search with a time complexity of $O(n \log n)$.
-This implementation provides a linear-time algorithm, assuming job times are integers within a bounded range.
-My main contribution is avoiding repeated binary searches with a custom preprocessing algorithm.
-Coupled with linear sorting algorithms, we can now solve Weighted Job Scheduling in $O(n)$ under very realistic assumptions.
+My solution and this implementation provides a linear-time algorithm, assuming job times are integers within a bounded range.
+My main contribution is avoiding repeated binary searches with a custom multi-phase preprocessing algorithm.
+Coupled with linear-time sorting algorithms such as Radix Sort, we can now solve Weighted Job Scheduling in $O(n)$ under very realistic assumptions.

 ### Files